DevRel-Foundation/site/src/blog/2025-09-19-oss-summit-europe-2025.md

 excerpt: "How the DevRel Foundation drives measurable outcomes, standard metrics, and practical frameworks for Developer Relations teams and leaders."
 author: "@mplacona, @Cruzn65"
 date: "2025-09-19"
-category: "community"
+category: "announce"
-tags: ["foundation", "events"]
+tags: ["community", "events"]
 ---

 At Open-Source Summit Europe 2025 in Amsterdam, we hosted an Ask Me Anything with leaders from our community and the Linux Foundation.
 The goal was simple.
 Surface your biggest questions about DevRel and show practical ways the Foundation can help.